My Father was invading Italy on the day I was born, in September 1943.

 Left to right: Myself; Lieutenant Commander Lawrie Phillips RNR, Fleet Press Officer; Admiral of The Fleet Sir John Fieldhouse,GCB,GBE,RN, Commander in Chief of the Fleet, Commander Task Force 317; Admiral Sir David Halifax, KCB, KCVO, KBE,RN, Chief of Staff; Rear Admiral Peter Hammersley CB,CBE,RN, Fleet Engineering Officer.

-Promoted Commander, I joined the Plessey Naval Systems Company in 1984, rising to General Manager International Sales & Marketing.
+Promoted Commander List One RNR, I joined the Plessey Naval Systems Company in 1984, rising to General Manager International Sales & Marketing.

 Military Service: